mcoavoux/mcoavoux.github.io/internship_proposal.md

-Starting date: February or March 2024 (flexible)
+​​​​​Starting date: April 2024 (flexible)

 Place of work: Laboratoire d'Informatique de Grenoble, CNRS, Grenoble, France

-Duration: 6 months
+Duration: 4 to 6 months

-Keywords: natural language processing, speech processing, dependency parsing, treebanks
+Contact: maximin.coavoux@univ-grenoble-alpes.fr

 Description:

-The SynPaX ANR project (Syntactic Parsing of Spontaneous speech with cross-modal transfer learning) aims at investigating modal fusions systems to develop end-to-end speech parsing models, i.e. systems that work directly on speech signal to perform parsing, instead of using only (potentially noisy) speech transcriptions as input.
+The SynPaX ANR project (Syntactic Parsing of Spontaneous speech with cross-modal transfer learning) aims at investigating modal fusion systems to develop end-to-end speech parsing models, i.e. systems that work directly on speech signal to perform parsing, instead of using only (potentially noisy) speech transcriptions as input.

-The two main bottlenecks in parsing speech are: (i) the scarcity of the available training data (ii) the difficulty in transcribing spontaneous speech.
-The internship will focus on (i) and explore data augmentation methods by leveraging both audio corpora without syntactic annotations and existing treebanks for written texts.

-Tasks:

-- literature review on speech parsing
+The internship will focus on either of the two following topics:
-- designing and implementing data augmentation methods for speech parsing
+- Designing data augmentation methods for parsing spontaneous spoken French
-- empirical evaluation of proposed methods
+- Multilingual evaluation of the wav2tree parser (Pupier et al 2022)

 Scientific environment: